 Step 1: Install Apache Kafka, Snowflake Kafka Connector & OpenJDK

-• Start by installing Apache Kafka on your local machine as it will serve as the streaming platform for data ingestion.
+- Install Apache Kafka locally as the streaming platform for ingestion.

 Step 2: Configure Snowflake & Local Setup

-• Publishing sample data to the Kafka topic.
+- Publish sample events to the Kafka topic.

 Real-time Data Ingestion Examples With Snowflake